cmars/ormesh/README.md

 ## Importing remote services

-Local port forwarding to the remote service.
-Local port 10022 will forward to port 22 on the remote.
+Set up local port forwarding to remote services with _imports_.

+Forward local port 10022 to port 22 on the remote:

 ```
 $ ormesh import add website 22 127.0.0.1:10022